-- 9.1 The net capacity of Year 11 is 210 and the majority of these students normally transfer to our Sixth Form. - 9.2 The anticipated Sixth Form capacity in Year 12 is between 180 and 210 students. - 9.3 Candidates for entry to the Sixth Form may be in Year 11 at WHSG or following GCSE courses at other schools.
-A student may make her own application for entry to the Sixth Form. - 9.4 A minimum of twenty places will be offered annually to external candidates. - 9.5 All WHSG students will be offered a place in the Sixth Form, dependent on them meeting the minimum entry criteria outlined in Section 10 and on the combination of subjects chosen and the number of places available in individual subjects. - 9.6 Applications for places from internal and external candidates are considered on receipt of the completed application form and predicted/actual GCSE grades from their present school.
+- 9.1 The net capacity of Year 11 is 210 and the majority of these students normally transfer to our Sixth Form. - 9.2 The anticipated Sixth Form capacity in Year 12 is between 180 and 210 students. - 9.3 A minimum of twenty places will be offered annually to external candidates. - 9.4 All WHSG students will be offered a place in the Sixth Form, dependent on them meeting the minimum entry criteria outlined in Section 10 and on the combination of subjects chosen and the number of places available in individual subjects. - 9.5 Applications for places from internal and external candidates are considered on receipt of the completed application form and actual GCSE grades from their present school.
 Offers will be made based on the combination of subjects chosen and the number of places available in individual subjects.
 The oversubscription criteria in Section 11 may also apply.